phunc20/C-Kernighan-Ritchie/quotes.md

   - Usually, C is **call by value**, **but when it comes to an array**, when it is an argument of some function, it is **the address of the first element** of the array which is being passed into the function.
 And consequently, an array **can be modified** inside a function.
   - `\0` (_**null character**_, whose value equals `0`) marks the end of a string.

+02. types, operators and expressions
+  - The names of variables and symbolic constants are made up of letters and digits; the first character must be a letter.
+The underscore `_`  counts as a letter.
+Don't begin variable names with underscore, however, since library routines often use such names.
+Traditional C practice is to use lower case for variable names, and all upper case for symbolic constants.

 05. pointers and arrays
   - The address operator `&` only applies to objects in memory: **variables** and **array elements**.
 It cannot be applied to expressions, constants, or `register` variables.
   - A pointer is constrained to point to a particular kind of object: every pointer points to a specific data type.
 (There is one exception: a "pointer to `void`" is used to hold any type of pointer but cannot dereferenced by itself. (cf. more on this in Section 5.11.)